Mueller issues Steve Bannon subpoena in special counsel Russia probe

 A spokesperson for Mueller did not immediately respond to Fox News’ request for comment.

-Revelation of the Bannon's subpoena came as the onetime Breitbart News executive chairman testified behind closed doors on Capitol Hill Tuesday.
-Bannon appeared before investigators at the House Intelligence Committee as part of its Russia probe.
+Gowdy told Tucker Carlson, “The reason we had a little hiccup this morning was because executive privilege now covers things before you become the chief executive, which is just mind-numbing, and there is no legal support for it.
+But, we can’t make a witness answer a question.”

+Fox News has confirmed that Bannon will return to speak with the House Intel Committee Thursday afternoon.

-Bannon’s subpoena, and interview with congressional investigators, comes after the publication of Michael Wolff’s book “Fire and Fury: Inside the Trump White House,” where Bannon made comments blasting President Trump’s eldest son Donald Trump Jr., son-in-law Jared Kushner, and ex-campaign chairman Paul Manafort.
+Bannon’s subpoena and interview with congressional investigators came after the publication of Michael Wolff’s book, “Fire and Fury: Inside the Trump White House,” where Bannon made comments blasting Trump’s eldest son Donald Trump Jr., son-in-law Jared Kushner, and ex-campaign chairman Paul Manafort.

-Bannon described their infamous June 2016 meeting in Trump Tower with Russian attorney Natalia Veselnitskaya during the campaign “treasonous” and “unpatriotic.”
+Bannon described their infamous June 2016 meeting in Trump Tower with Russian attorney Natalia Veselnitskaya during the campaign as “treasonous” and “unpatriotic.”

 STEVE BANNON TESTIFIES BEFORE HOUSE INTEL COMMITTEE AS PART OF RUSSIA PROBE

-“Even if you thought that was not treasonous, or unpatriotic, or bad s**t, and I happen to think it’s all of that, you should have called the FBI immediately,” Bannon said in the book.
+“Even if you thought that was not treasonous, or unpatriotic, or bad s---, and I happen to think it’s all of that, you should have called the FBI immediately,” Bannon said in the book.

 Bannon also said that Trump Jr. would be cracked “like an egg on live TV” in any possible public testimony about the situation.

-The president issued a multi-paragraph blistering takedown of Bannon, who left his White House post in August, suggesting that “sloppy Steve” Bannon had “lost his mind,” seeking to distance himself from the former chief strategist.
+The president issued a multi-paragraph, blistering takedown of Bannon, who left his White House post in August, suggesting that “sloppy Steve” Bannon had “lost his mind,” seeking to distance himself from his former chief strategist.

 “Steve Bannon has nothing to do with me or my presidency,” Trump said in the statement.
 “When he was fired, he not only lost his job, he lost his mind.”